varshithanam/VarshithaThanam.md/VarshithaThanam.md

   varshithathanam@varshithas-MacBook-Pro ~ %

   ```
 - There a many ways we can fix this problem.
-One way to fix the above code is using a try catch
+One way to fix the above code is using a try catch.
   ```
   public class NullPointer {
     public static void main(String[] args) {